MeteoraAg/zap-program/README.md

 ## Zap out

-User can withdraw liquidity or claim fees from Meteora pools to a PDA account (token ledger), then swap all balance change through direct pools (Damm V2 or DLMM) or Jupiter
+User can withdraw liquidity or claim fees from Meteora pools immediately swaps the withdrawn tokens through direct pools (Damm V2 or DLMM) or Jupiter.

 ## Zap in